 At Western we believe actions speak louder than words, and so we strive to live out our core values in tangible ways:

 Community Kitchen –In a partnership with Holland’s Community Action House, each weekday at lunchtime, the Commons is open to anyone in need of a meal.
-Volunteers from local churches and the seminary feed 75-200 people a day, year-round.
+Volunteers from local churches feed 75-200 people a day, year-round.

 The Bridge – the seminary operates a store in downtown Holland selling goods from artisans around the world who depend upon their work for economic survival, ensuring a fair return to the artists for their work.